mjordan/islandora_workbench/README.md

 input_csv: delete.csv
 ```

-Note that when you delete nodes using this method, all media associated with the node are also deleted, unless the `delete_media_with_nodes` configuration option is set to `false` (it defaults to `true`):
+Note that when you delete nodes using this method, all media associated with the nodes are also deleted, unless the `delete_media_with_nodes` configuration option is set to `false` (it defaults to `true`).
+Typical output produced by a `delete` task looks like this:

 ```
 Node http://localhost:8000/node/89 deleted.